mrizwanc/S1AP_rqst_project/README.md

 ## S1AP Request Project

-In this project I am trying to build S1AP requests and responses between MME and eNB.
+In this project I am trying to build S1AP messages between MME and eNB.

 ## Directory Structure
 - `asn/`: Contains ASN.1 definitions.
+- `include/`: Header files and all the generated code from asn1c.
 - `src/`: Source files for the application.
-- `include/`: Header files and all the generated code from asn1c.

 # Description of build.sh